 Statewide Goal 3: Public Health.
 To protect Mississippians from risks associated with seafood consumption and marine recreational activities that threaten public safety.
-Offer publication and other outreach opportunities that help citizens make informed decisions, increasing their quality of life.
+This includes monitoring water quality to ensure seafood is safe for harvest and consumption and providing publications and other outreach opportunities that help citizens make informed decisions, increasing their quality of life.